 Owners of dogs and other dangerous animals have a responsibility and legal obligations to keep their animals under control.
 When a pet owner fails to meet that duty, and someone else is injured due to an attack or a bite, a civil action can arise to recover compensation for injuries.
 While many dog bite cases also are intertwined with premises liability, it is important to understand that when and how the bite occurred plays a large role in determining the outcome of a personal injury claim.
 Other exotic pets that escape captivity of the owner and cause injury to others also give rise to liability for the pet owner to pay for a victim’s losses and injuries.

-Get Help from Our Goldsboro Personal Injury Attorneys
+Get Help from Our Goldsboro Personal Injury Lawyer

 Strickland, Agner & Associates provides free consultations to personal injury victims in Goldsboro and surrounding areas.
 Let us give you peace of mind and the compassionate, professional legal advice that you need.